edibella/gridder/docs/gridder.md

 For example, if I have a dataset with dimensions 128x30x8 and a trajectory with dimensions 128x30 then it is assumed that I have 8 coils and 30 rays.
-If my dataset is 128x30x100x8 and my trajectory is 128x30x100 then the GROG interpolator assumes I have 3000 rays and 8 coils.
+If my dataset is 128x30x100x8 and my trajectory is 128x30x100 then the GROG interpolator will reshape the data to form 3000 rays and 8 coils.
 ---

 With these conventions establishing number of rays and coils, the only thing remaining is to decide what you want the final dimensions of the cartesian data to be.
 For this example I'll use: